robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #4

-In western history, mass education system never existed before industrial revolution.
-Hence Greeks author that you have cited were referring more about scholarly - a rich father that force a lazy son to study, despite a good teacher would not accept this imposition - rather than education system itself.
+In western history, the mass education system never existed before the industrial revolution.
+Hence the ancient Greek authors that you have cited were referring more about scholarly - a rich father that forced a lazy son to study, despite a good teacher would not accept this imposition - rather than the education system itself.
 Correct?

 ---